Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 Specifically, Fig.\ref{fig:waterfall}(a-c) presents the results when the network scale dynamically expands from Sce1 (30 nodes) to Sce4 (150 nodes) and Sce7 (450 nodes).
 Fig.\ref{fig:waterfall}(d-f) corresponds to scenarios where the attack strategy switches from Sce4 (recon) to Sce5 (penetrate) and Sce6 (impact).
 Fig.\ref{fig:waterfall}(g-i) reflects the algorithmic performance as the attack scale gradually increases from Sce1 (6 attackers) to Sce2 (7 attackers) and Sce3 (8 attackers).

 As shown in Fig.\ref{fig:waterfall}(a-c), with dynamic changes in network scale, the maximum episode length of baseline algorithms decreases significantly.
-Furthermore, maintaining a longer episode often requires sacrificing network availability, as seen in Fig.\ref{fig:waterfall}(c) where IPPO's health ratio drops below 0.6 in Sce7.
-In contrast, our method maintains the highest episode length (100) and health ratio (average 0.87) throughout the dynamic transition from Sce1 to Sce7, demonstrating its advantages in scalability, defense persistence, and enhancing cloud network resilience.
+Furthermore, maintaining a longer episode often requires sacrificing network availability, as seen in Fig.\ref{fig:waterfall}(c).
+In contrast, our method maintains the highest episode length (100) and health ratio (average 0.87) throughout the dynamic transition from Sce1 to Sce7.

-Fig.\ref{fig:waterfall}(d-f) illustrates the relationship between maximum episode length and average network health ratio for each algorithm under dynamic attack strategy changes.
-Our method consistently achieves the highest episode length and a high network health ratio.
-In comparison, baseline algorithms tend to over-isolate nodes when countering the penetrate strategy, leading to a substantial drop in health ratio (Fig.\ref{fig:waterfall}(e)).
+As shown in Fig.\ref{fig:waterfall}(d-f), our method consistently achieves the highest episode length and a high network healthy ratio.
+In comparison, baseline algorithms tend to over-isolate nodes when countering the penetrate strategy, leading to a substantial drop in healthy ratio (Fig.\ref{fig:waterfall}(e)).
 Under the impact strategy (Fig.\ref{fig:waterfall}(f)), the episode length shortens significantly due to the inability to effectively block concentrated attacks on high-value nodes.

 As depicted in Fig.\ref{fig:waterfall}(g-i), when the attack scale grows dynamically, our method maintains the highest episode length (100) and a relatively high average health ratio (average 0.84 in Sce3).
 Conversely, the performance of baseline algorithms declines markedly after the attack scale increases, with both their maximum episode length and health ratio severely degraded.
-This is because once the attack scale reaches a certain threshold, the increased number of actions per step allows attackers to compromise high-value nodes within fewer episodes, simultaneously posing a severe threat to network availability.
-However, the long-term memory mechanism designed in our framework enables simultaneous storage and monitoring of multiple attack chains.
-This ensures the framework can respond promptly to urgent threats while concurrently facilitating network availability recovery, which aligns with the goal of cyber resilience.